Haivision/srt-rfc/draft-sharabayko-srt.md

 #### Initiated

 Alice receives Bob's CONCLUSION message.
-While at this point she also performs the "cookie contest", the outcome will be the same.
+While at this point she also performs the "cookie contest" operation, the outcome will be the same.
 She switches to the "fine" state, and sends:
    - Version: 5
    - Appropriate extension flags and encryption flags
-   - Handshake Type: CONCLUSION.
+   - Handshake Type: CONCLUSION

    Both parties always send extension flags at this point, which will contain HSREQ if the message comes from an Initiator, or